 How do you get into Project Management?

-You do not always need academic qualifications to start training and working in Project Management.
-However, there may be a requirement to have a good standard of general education such as GCSEs, including English, Maths and ICT.
+You don’t always need academic qualifications, but you’ll need a good standard of education, such as GCSEs, including English, maths and ICT.

-Having the skills to manage projects successfully is something that is required in a number of job roles, and something a wide range of employers look for, so you don’t necessarily have to want to become a project manager to benefit from the transferrable skills that project management offers.
+Being able to manage projects successfully is a skill that many employers look for, so you don’t have to want to become a Project Manager to benefit from this apprenticeship.

 Associate Project Manager Level 4